4nt1/republican_calendar/README.md

 The gem give the ability to use the French republican (French revolutionnary) calendar.
 This calendar was used from the 22 september 1792 until the first of january 1806 in France.
+The calendar is accurate between these two dates.

 ## Installation